 I’m only concerned he thinks it’s my fault.

 “What’s the plan, Stan,” I switch to flippancy.

 We’ll go back to Eugene and check out the university there.”

 “Are you seeing double or anything else weird.”

 “You’re the navigator, then.”

 Somehow we make it to the University of Oregon.
 No hippies there.
 We ask about frats and get a tour of Fraternity Row.
 They’re all too fancy, Landis rejects them as inappropriate by Animal House standards.
 A student tells us we should check out Oregon College, on the other side of town.
 It’s more downtrodden.
-There are several frats that exuded shabbiness.
+There are several frats that exude shabbiness.
 We go to Phi Kappa Psi, a three-story rambling boarding house with pillars in the front.
 The students are enthusiastic.
 The only problem is where to relocate the residents during the shoot.
-They suggest we rent the abandoned frat house next door.
+They suggest we rent the abandoned house next door.
+It had been a fraternity that failed.
 The Phi Psi’s will let us use their party room and the cellar’s ‘passion pit.’
 They’re excited to be extras in our film.
 Next door is another shabby three-story.
 Looking in the windows, we note that the place is totally trashed.

 “Perfect,” is John’s opinion.
 We’ll contact the school’s administration on Monday.